 - Complete a FAFSA or Dream Act Application (students do not have to qualify for aid to be eligible).
 IMPORTANT: You must renew your financial aid application for each new academic year.

 - Enroll full-time (minimum of 12 units*) during Fall, Winter and Spring quarters. *Students with disabilities who are approved for a reduced course load by the Disability Resource Center and take at least 6 units are eligible for Foothill College Promise.

 Q. What are the requirements?

-- Never attended college after having earned a high school diploma or the equivalent (summer 2018 enrollments are not disqualifying) and
+- Never attended college (summer enrollments and high school dual enrollments are not disqualifying); and

 - Qualify for in-state tuition rates, including via the AB 540 Nonresident Tuition Fee exemption

-Q. I participated in the Foothill College Early College Promise program while in high school -- am I eligible for the Foothill College Promise?
+Q. I participated in Foothill College Early College Promise while in high school.
+Am I eligible for Foothill College Promise?

-Q. I took college classes in high school -- am I eligible for the Foothill College Promise?
+Q. I took college classes in high school.
+Am I eligible for Foothill College Promise?

 Q. What does the program cost?

 Q. How do I know if I’m in the Foothill Promise Program?